 Parents need to demand qualified teachers and administrators.

-Hopefully, all the teachers in your child’s school will be college graduates in education and appropriately credentialed by the state.
-If not, drawing attention to the situation through letter writing and speaking out at school boards might help.
+Hopefully, all the teachers in your child’s school will be college graduates in education and appropriately credentialed by the state for what they teach.
+If not, drawing attention to the situation through letter writing and respectfully speaking out at school boards might help.

 Teachers don’t graduate with degrees in education, usually.
 Undergraduate institutions don’t usually grant degrees in education.